anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 If you see activity, you are good to proceed with the rest of the lab.

 # 6. Provision Azure Cosmos DB - SQL API
-Go to the Azure portal and provision an Azure Cosmos DB SQL API instance in the resource group - telemetry-processor.<br>
+1. Go to the Azure portal and provision an Azure Cosmos DB SQL API instance in the resource group - telemetry-processor.<br>
 - Account name suffix: -iot-store<br>
 - API: SQL<br>
 - Location: The same as where you deployed your resource group - telemetry-processor.<br>
 - Disable geo-redundancy and multi-region writes.<br>
 <br>
 Skip other steps/leave default and create.<br>
+2. From the portal, within the Cosmos DB instance page, provision a collection-<br>
+- Database: From above
+- CollectionL iot-coll
+- Throughput: 10,000
+- Storage: Default/Unlimited
+- ParttionKey: /deviceId
+- Unique key: /deviceId, /deviceTelemetryTs